American Doctors Spreading Misinformation About COVID-19: A Comprehensive Study

 2023-08-27 05:07:32

-A new study revealed that “52 American doctors shared misinformation” about the Corona epidemic, on social media and other online platforms, including claiming that “most of those who took Covid-19 vaccines will die by 2025.”
+A new study revealed that “52 American doctors shared misinformation” regarding the Corona epidemic, on social media and other online platforms, including claiming that “most of those who took Covid-19 vaccines will die by 2025.”

-And researchers in the field of public health from the University of Massachusetts Amherst found that “doctors in various medical specialties are spreading false information about vaccines and treatments for the Corona virus and the feasibility of social divergence,” and that some of them reach “large audiences,” according to the website.Science Alert Scientific.
+And researchers in the field of public health from the University of Massachusetts Amherst found that “doctors in various medical specialties are spreading false information regarding vaccines and treatments for the Corona virus and the feasibility of social divergence,” and that some of them reach “large audiences,” according to the website.Science Alert Scientific.

-“This study is the first, to our knowledge, to identify the types of misinformation about COVID-19 that American doctors spread on social media and the platforms they used,” researcher Sahana Soli and colleagues wrote in their study.
+“This study is the first, to our knowledge, to identify the types of misinformation regarding COVID-19 that American doctors spread on social media and the platforms they used,” researcher Sahana Soli and colleagues wrote in their study.

 The wrong medical information existed long before the emergence of the new Corona virus, but its alarming spread during the epidemic exacerbated the consequences of the health crisis, which has so far claimed the lives of nearly 15 million people around the world, according to previous estimates by the World Health Organization.